ihwang/taskmaster/README.md

 # Welcome to taskmaster 👋
 > Taskmaster is a process-management python script that is separated to server(daemon) and client control shell.
-This project led me to write codes for this application concurrently with learning python as a new language.
+This project led me to learn new language(Python) and to write codes with the langguage at the same time.
+It was good practice for learning a new stuff.
 In addition to that, I got practical usages of multi-threading, socket programming, and daemon process within making taskmaster.

 <span style="color:grey">Note: Some of text-editing would possibly not work on gnome-terminal emulator</span>.